Source Code Fundamentals: Names

 }

-list intrinsic function and the foreach statement.
+list intrinsic function and the foreach statement - for example:

 The Current Instance Variable